glynjackson/django-oscar-sagepay/docs/source/sandbox.rst

     $ make clean

 ===================================
-Sage Pay Test Credit Card Numbers
+SagePay Test Credit Card Numbers
 ===================================

 This is a list of the SagePay test credit card numbers you can use to test transactions